paulinho-16/MEIC-TVVS/assignments/assignment4.md

 - Resetting the colour of the Custom Colour menu
     - The program has a complex colour selection menu, in which we can pick a colour using many formats.
-    This menu contains a *Reset* button which discards the user picks, defining a previously defined colour, and this test case aims to test that functionality.
+    This menu contains a *Reset* button which discards the user's picks, defining a previously defined colour, and this test case aims to test that functionality.
     We start by clicking the colour field, which opens the quick selection pop-up.
 One of the options leads us to the custom colour menu.
-Both of these windows' visibility are tested, as well as some components presence, one of them being the default initial colour.
+Both of these windows' visibility is tested, as well as some components' presence, one of them being the default initial colour.
-    Then, we choose one colour from the colour palette, verify if the preview component has changed, and finally we click on the *Reset* button, verifying if the preview returned to the default colour.
+    Then, we choose one colour from the colour palette, verify if the preview component has changed, and finally, we click on the *Reset* button, verifying if the preview returned to the default colour.
     This way, we test the self-transition *reset* in the *Custom Colour* state.

 ![Use Case 2 Test Case 5](./images/mbt_usecase2_test5.png)

 - Set Custom Colour
     - This test case starts by checking the current image of the project.
-      Then, the basic colour selection menu is opened, whose image is also checked.
+      Then, the basic colour selection menu is opened, and whose image is also checked.
       Afterwards, the custom colour palette is prompted, and a specific custom colour is selected.
       Finally, an assertion is made to verify if the colour from the project has been adequately changed.
       This way, we test the transition from the *Custom Colour* state to the *Updated* state